The world's population continues to expand. According to the UN, more than 9 billion people will live on the planet by 2050.

 Harnessing the power of private enterprise to tackle social challenges with business solutions is what we call Creating Shared Value (CSV).
-It’s a philosophy that has long driven our decision making at Nestlé and is reflected by our company purpose, to enhance quality of life and contribute to a healthier future.
+It’s a philosophy that has long driven our decision making at Nestlé and is reflected by our company purpose, to unlock the power of food to enhance quality of life for everyone, today and for generations to come.

 We’ve also spent time finding and supporting entrepreneurs who exemplify Creating Shared Value through their business ideas and actions.
 Harnessing these innovations will put new solutions on the table and, at the same time, help spread wealth and prosperity.
 To recognise and promote the work of pioneers in this field, we launched the Nestlé Creating Shared Value Prize in 2010.